jeffdh5/genkit-notebook-synthesizer/README.md

   audioStorage: "audio"
 };
 ```

-The above example demonstrates a simple interview format with two speakers, where a tech reporter conducts a focused interview with an AI researcher.
-The configuration includes speaker details, interview style preferences, and topic focus.
+This example shows an interview format where a tech reporter interviews an AI researcher.

-Below is an example of an ethical debate format, which facilitates a structured discussion between two experts with opposing viewpoints on AI development:
+Here's a debate format example that structures a discussion between experts with opposing views:

 ```
 export const ethicalDebateConfig = {